-The Mt Burdett Rural and Regional Advancement Foundation (RRAF) is now open and taking applications for funding.
+The Mt Burdett Rural and Regional Advancement Foundation (RRAF) are accepting applications for Human Capacity Building.
 There are three streams available:

 Early-mid career people based in regional WA are invited to apply for funding to help build their skills, confidence and/or networks in order to have a greater impact in their community.
 You may be such a person or know someone that might be interested.
 Or you may be a more senior person in your community that can see a person with phenomenal potential that just needs a ‘tap on the shoulder’ and some support in order to do what you can see that they could do!
 So many possibilities, and we are so keen to help build up those people we all have in our communities that we can see have so much to offer, just need a helping hand to realise their potential!
 Review the guidelines and application form for more details.